petmav/py-translation/README.md

 - `final_text_output.txt` (raw text post-filtering)
 - `final_text.txt` (like final_text_output, however unique lines only (cleanest file))
 - `translated.txt` (translated version of final_text, only available after translation is done)

-Keys for API-enabled services (currently Microsoft Translator and ChatGPT) must be input into the `keys.txt` file present in the `inputs` directory.

 ## Supported Languages for Translation